UWA-Medical-Physics-Research-Group/turtwig/docs/contributing.rst

 Useful Pre-Commit Hook
 ----------------------

-Below is a useful sample pre-commit hook that
+Below is a useful sample pre-commit hook for ``.git/hooks/pre-commit`` that

 1. Dumps ``uv`` dependencies to ``requirements.txt``
 2. Updates sphinx pages